Gyrification: Variation across species

-A 'gyrification index' (GI) has been used as a measure of the magnitude of cortical convolutions on the surface of the mammalian brain.
-Reptile and bird brains do not show gyrification.
+A gyrification index (GI) is a measure of the magnitude of cortical convolutions on the surface of the mammalian brain.
+Reptile's and bird's brains do not show gyrification.
 Mammals with a high GI are generally larger than those with a low GI; for example the pilot whale and bottlenose dolphin show the highest GI values.
-The human brain, while larger than that of a horse, shows a similar GI.
+The human brain, while slightly higher than that of a horse, shows a similar GI.
 Rodents generally show the lowest GIs.
-Nonetheless, some rodents show gyrencephaly and a few primate species are quite lissencephalic.
+Nonetheless, some larger rodents show gyrencephaly, and the marmoset a primate is nearly lissencephalic.

-A linear relation between mammals expressed in gyrification terms has been found by Mota & Herculano-Houzel, 2015.
-They suggest a model that combines morphometric measurements (Cortical Thickness, Exposed Area, and Total Area) which could be a way to describe gyrification.
+A linear relation between mammals expressed in gyrification terms has been found in a study that suggested a model combining morphometric measurements of thickness, area exposed, and total area that could be used to describe gyrification.

-Neurological disorders of gyrification
+Neurological disorders

 Lissencephaly

 A cerebral cortex lacking surface convolutions is said to be lissencephalic, meaning 'smooth-brained'.
 During embryonic development, all mammalian brains begin as lissencephalic structures derived from the neural tube.
 Some, like mouse brains, remain lissencephalic throughout adulthood.
 It has been shown that lissencephalic species possess many of the molecular cues needed to achieve gyrencephaly, but a large variety of genes are involved in the regulation of the neural progenitor proliferation and neurogenic processes that underlie gyrification.
 It is hypothesized that spatiotemporal differences in these molecular pathways, including FGF, Shh, and Trnp1 and likely many others, determine the timing and extent of gyrification in various species.

 Lissencephaly is a human disease state.
 For humans with lissencephaly, a large number of neurons fail to reach the outer cortex during neuronal migration, and remain under the cortical plate.
 This displacement results in not only defects in cortical connections, but also a thickened cortex, consistent with the idea that a brain with a thicker cortex will have a lesser degree of gyrification.